bruno-sardine/Jura-Recipes/README.md

 ###### Interesting Info
 - 25g of water used to clean the coffee spout
 - Hot Water for Tea: 176 degrees

+###### What about J.O.E?
+- completely worthless?  no
+- buyer's remorse? a little
+- will I seriously use it?  probably.  more info to come

 ---
 ## **Espresso (1oz):**